 - E.1.1 The purposes of this service are: - a.
-To order and distribute Applied Science Jackets (GPAs) according to the guidelines set down in By-Law 11 pertaining to the style of the jacket and to oversee the vote to choose Year Crest for the first year students. - b.
-To provide services to any club, group or committee within Queen's that wishes to order clothing, caps, mugs, stickers or other paraphernalia. - c.
+To order and distribute Applied Science Jackets (GPAs) according to the guidelines set down in By-Law 11 pertaining to the style of the jacket and to oversee the vote to choose the Year Crest for the first-year students. - b.
+To provide services to any club, group or committee within Queen's or any external group that wishes to order clothing, caps, mugs, stickers or other paraphernalia. - c.
 To provide engineering merchandise.